hsf-training/hsf-training-cicd-github/setup.md

 ## Set up ACT

-An optional substitute for running GitHub Actions locally is the `nektos/act` tool.
+An optional substitute for running GitHub Actions is the `nektos/act` tool, which runs GitHub commands locally.

 Make sure you have it properly installed.
 Instructions can be found at this web page [https://github.com/nektos/act](https://github.com/nektos/act#installation).